Interferon-lambda receptor

-Interleukin-28 receptor is a type II cytokine receptor found largely in epithelial cells.
-It binds type 3 interferons, interleukin-28 A (Interferon lambda 1), Interleukin-28B (Interferon lambda 2), interleukin 29 (Interferon lambda 3) and interferon lambda 4.
-It consists of an α chain and shares a common β subunit with the interleukin-10 receptor.
-Binding to the interleukin-28 receptor, which is restricted to select cell types, is important for fighting infection.
+Interferon-lambda receptor (IFNLR), formerly known as the interleukin-28 receptor (IL28R), is a type II cytokine receptor found largely in epithelial cells.
+It binds the type III interferons (IFN-λs), which in humans include IFN-λ1 (IL29), IFN-λ2 (IL28A), IFN-λ3 (IL28B), and IFN-λ4.
+It is a heterodimer of two chains, α (IFNLR1) and β (IL10RB, shared with the interleukin-10 receptor).

+This receptor is restricted to select cell types and plays an important role in fighting infection.
 Binding of the type 3 interferons to the receptor results in activation of the JAK/STAT signaling pathway.

 Structure

+IFNLR consists of IFNLR1 (α) and IL10RB (β) chains, a typical type II cytokine receptor.

-The interleukin 28 receptor consists of an interleukin-28R alpha chain (IL-28RA) and another receptor, the beta subunit of the Interleukin-10 receptor (IL-10R2).
-IL-10R2 is part of the receptor for other cytokines such as IL-10, IL-22, IL-26, and IL-20.
-The IL-28Ra chain is a part of the cytokine receptor family 2.
-The IL-28Ra chain is important for recognition and ligand specificity, while the IL-10R2 is crucial in signaling.
+The α chain is important for recognition and ligand specificity, while the β is crucial in signaling.
+The β chain is also used in the receptors for other cytokines such as IL-10, IL-22, IL-26, and IL-20.

 Location

-While the type 1 interferon receptor is diversely distributed, the Interleukin-28 receptor expression is more restricted, particularly the IL28RA chain.
+While the type 1 interferon receptor is diversely distributed, IFNLR expression is more restricted, particularly the α chain.
 The receptor is expressed largely in epithelial cells, specifically keratinocytes and melanocytes found in the epidermis.
 The receptor is also highly expressed in cells of the lung, kidney, intestinal tract, liver, heart and prostate.
 Relatively high expression has also been documented in immune cells such as dendritic cells.
 Other immune cell types such as Natural killer cells, monocytes, T cells and B cells, though expressing significant amounts of the IL28RA mRNA, were unresponsive to type 3 interferons.
 Cells such as those in the central nervous system, uterus, bone marrow, testis and skeletal muscle have low mRNA levels and do not respond to the interferon lambdas.